BrandNewCongress/DEPRECATED-website/src/static/site/plan.md

 # How will BNC do all this?

 We can only carry out our plan if the American people give our candidates a sweeping majority in Congress and a partner in the White House.
 It will take at least until 2020 to achieve that.
-Until then, we'll be running a constant campaign across the whole country to win that majority (and eventually the White House!).
+Until then, we'll be running a constant campaign across the whole country to win that majority.
 In 2018, we'll use however many seats the American people give us to fight as hard as we possibly can for them and show them what we're capable of.
-We'll shine a light on corruption, act as a watchdog for the people inside the Capital, stop every bad bill we can, and win every part of our plan we possibly can.
+We'll shine a light on corruption, act as a watchdog for the people inside the Capital, stop every bad bill and win every part of our plan that we can.

-Once we have a majority, Brand New Congress will govern like America has never seen in peacetime: by actually getting stuff done!
+Once we have a majority, Brand New Congress will govern like America has never seen in peacetime before: by actually getting stuff done!
 There will be no debating or horse trading -- because the BNC candidates all enter Congress already having agreed on the plan.
-We'll have all the legistlation written BEOFRE the 2018 election!
+We'll have all the legistlation written and published for review by the people BEOFRE the 2018 election!
 It's what the American people will have elected us to pass -- and we will pass it on Day One.

-It will take at least until the end of 2017 to work out all the details of the legislation the BNC will enact.
-But the basic values, principles and ideas of the plan are available below.
+It will take at least until the end of 2017 to work out all the details of the legislation.
+But the basic values, principles and ideas of the BNC plan are available below.
 Right now, [BNC’s Working Group](https://wiki.brandnewcongress.org/index.php?title=Our_Team-Based_Organization) is responsible for leading this process.
 Once we have a critical mass of candidates, responsibility will shift to them.

 ------
 # The BNC Plan in a Nutshell